marco-porta/gaze-based-web-browser/README.md

 If you use this code please cite our work:
 ```
 M. Casarini, M. Porta, P. Dondi (2020),
-"A Gaze-Based Web Browser with Multiple Methods for LinkSelection"
+"A Gaze-Based Web Browser with Multiple Methods for LinkSelection".
-Proceedings of COGAIN2020, accepted to appear
+In Adjunct Proceedings of the Symposium on Eye Tracking Research and Applications (ETRA 2020),
+Stuttgart, Germany, June 2–5, 2020, 8 pages, https://doi.org/10.1145/3379157.3388929.
 ```

 ## Licence